myzlab/k-search-v2-docs/docs/select-statement/where/where.md

 ## Definition

-The `where` methods allows you to add a `WHERE` clause to the query.
+The `where` methods allows you to add the `WHERE` clause to the query.

 The methods available to use this functionality are: